Summary of Significant Accounting Policies

 Basic earnings (loss) per common share (“EPS”) is computed by dividing net earnings (loss) by the weighted average number of common shares outstanding for the period.
 Diluted EPS presents the dilutive effect on a per share basis of potential common shares as if they had been converted at the beginning of the periods presented.

-Potential common shares excluded from diluted EPS because their inclusion would be antidilutive for the years ended December 31, 2016, 2015 and 2014 are approximately 17 thousand, 3 thousand, and 17 thousand, respectively.
+Potential common shares excluded from diluted EPS because their inclusion would be antidilutive for the years ended December 31, 2018, 2017 and 2016 are approximately 10 thousand, zero, and 17 thousand, respectively.

 Reclasses and adjustments